sudharaka2010/version-control-lab/README.md

 # version-control-lab
-How to real data  implement to effective
+How to real data  implement to effectiveness on systems in your organization